Hidden ferromagnetism of centrosymmetric antiferromagnets: Examples

 The results are summarized in Fig.~\ref{fig:square}.

 In comparison with calculations in the global coordinate frame~\cite{arXiv2025}, the generalized Bloch theorem allows us to use smaller unit cell.
 Therefore, the first Brillouin zone becomes larger, where $\Omega^{z}_{\boldsymbol{k}}$ has two positive and two negative areas [Fig.~\ref{fig:square}(a)], which tend to compensate each other.
 Therefore, in order to obtain finite $\sigma_{xy}$ and ${\cal M}^{z}$, it is essential to consider the orthorhombic strain, $\delta t_{2}$~\cite{NakaOrganic,arXiv2025}.
-This strain deforms the Fermi surface, as shown in Fig.~\ref{fig:square}(e), so that the positive and negative areas of $\Omega^{z}_{\boldsymbol{k}}$ will contribute to $\sigma_{xy}$ with different weights, resulting in finite $\sigma_{xy}$.
+Although the Berry curvature does not depend on $\delta t_{2}$, the latter deforms the Fermi surface, as shown in Fig.~\ref{fig:square}(e), so that the positive and negative areas of $\Omega^{z}_{\boldsymbol{k}}$ will contribute to $\sigma_{xy}$ with different weights, resulting in finite $\sigma_{xy}$.
 According to Eq.~(\ref{eq:OMk}), in the case of ${\cal M}^{z}$, there is an additional modulation of $\Omega^{z}_{\boldsymbol{k}}$ by $h^{\phantom{0}}_{\boldsymbol{k}}$, which makes inequivalent the positive and negative areas of ${\cal M}^{z}_{\boldsymbol{k}}$ [see Fig.~\ref{fig:square}(b)].
-Nevertheless is small if $\delta t_{2}$ is small.
+Nevertheless the effect is small if $\delta t_{2}$ is small.

 Finally, AHE and orbital magnetization can be efficiently controlled by the orthorhombic strain, where the transition from tensile ($\delta t_{2}<0$) to compressive ($\delta t_{2}>0$) strain changes the sign of $\sigma_{xy}$ and ${\cal M}^{z}$ [see Fig.~\ref{fig:square}(f)].
 This effect has a clear similarity with the piezomagnetizm~\cite{JunweiLiuNC,JunweiLiuPRX,arXiv2025}.
 For small $\delta t_{2}$, the contribution $\varepsilon_{\rm F} \Omega^{z}_{\boldsymbol{k}}$ to the orbital magnetization dominates and ${\cal M}^{z} \sim \sigma_{xy}$.